Cybersecurity and San Jose State

-SJSU is committed to creating and maintaining the pipeline of Cybersecurity professionals.
-SJSU is expecting to:
+SJSU is committed to creating and maintaining the pipeline of cybersecurity professionals.
+The university expects to:

 Become an NSA/NSEE Center of Excellence for Information Assurance.

-Develop an interdisciplinary program involving five colleges; designed to provide courses/certificates and career development for diverse students, including career changes, veterans, and transfer students.
+Develop an interdisciplinary program involving five colleges that is designed to provide courses/certificates and career development for diverse students, including career changers, veterans and transfer students.

-Organize academic enrichment opportunities for K-12 youth and educators.
+Organize academic enrichment opportunities for K-12 youths and educators.